• January

 Create an above-ground ambiance with a clever illusion.
 First, frame and trim a window opening in one of the walls.
 Then, paint the concrete wall behind it reflective white and mount several inexpensive fluorescent fixtures.
 Equip the light fixtures with daylight-spectrum bulbs.
 Lastly, hang a translucent light-filtering window treatment, such as a gauzy accordion shade, and enjoy.

-No matter the complexity, basement remodeling is a great way to increase your family’s living area and home’s value.
+No matter the complexity, transforming your basement is a great way to increase your family’s living area and home’s value.
 However, before beginning any home improvement project, a smart start is to contact a local professional, like Merrell Building.
 As a licensed general contractor, we can help you address ventilation, plumbing, leaking, and humidity issues.
 Adhering to your county’s local codes is also essential.
 Give us a call today to see how we can help create your perfect basement living room.

 © Copyright Merrell Building Enterprise, Inc